ravi-chandran/artblog/exampledata/mainpage/index.md

 # My Awesome Art Blog
-- This is the main page that will be seen at the `baseurl`.
+- This `index.md` has the content for the main page that will be seen at the `baseurl`.
+It will be converted to `index.html`.

 - Edit it as you wish.